 Solina is made possible in part with public funds from the Manhattan Community Arts Fund, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.
 It was also workshopped as part of Standard ToyKraft’s Hot Time in the Old City Residency.

 Our first, ten-minute excerpt of the piece premiered as part of Rachel Feinstein’s “Last Days of Folly” event in Madison Square Park on September 3, 2014 (sponsored by Performa).
 You can see our premiere performance below.
 In 2016, Little Did reprised a revised version of our Ramayana piece at Threes Brewing bar and event space in Brooklyn.
 The performance was part of Isaac Gillespie’s music residency which also featured an original mask piece by Sara Jane Munford.
-On Friday, February 17th, we performed it as part of Chinese Theater Works’ Shadow Slam.
+In 2017, we performed it as part of Chinese Theater Works’ Shadow Slam.